erikw/restic-automatic-backup-scheduler/README.md

 	$ launchctl enable gui/$UID/com.github.erikw.restic-automatic-backup
 	$ launchctl kickstart -p gui/$UID/com.github.erikw.restic-automatic-backup
 	```
+	As a convenience, a shortcut for the above commands are `$ make activate-launchagent`.

 Use the `disable` command to temporarily pause the agent, or `bootout` to uninstall it.
 ```